 Dermatitis is inflammation of the skin, which can take different forms and have different causes.
 Common types of dermatitis are:

-- Eczema (also known as atopic dermatitis): A persistent (chronic) dermatitis that is common in childhood and tends to run in families.
+- Eczema (also known as atopic dermatitis): A long-lasting form of dermatitis that is common in childhood and tends to run in families

-- Contact dermatitis: A short-lasting (acute) dermatitis that is triggered by exposure of the skin to certain substances.
+- Contact dermatitis: A short-lasting dermatitis that is triggered by exposure of the skin to certain substances

 - Seborrhoeic dermatitis: A common dermatitis that primarily affects the scalp and face.